Real Estate Drones

 Drones are used in situations where it is too risky, difficult, or cost prohibitive to use flights utilizing pilots.
-Drones either have a preprogrammed flight path, or are controlled from the ground by pilots.
+Drones either have a pre programmed flight path, or are controlled from the ground by remote control from pilots.

 They return critical information to people quickly, which can make an enormous difference in situations that require fast responses.